smealum/SPACECRAFT/README.md

 Please note that this code was intended to be written in C++11; however, as our school's computers aren't super up to date, we had to limit ourselves to only a subset of that standard.

+##Video

+Here's a video showing what the engine looks like as of June 19th 2014 : https://www.youtube.com/watch?v=HsskVpPskSc

 ##Screenshots

 ![galaxy](http://i.imgur.com/KczAZt2.png)